 Unlike some cities, McLeansboro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in McLeansboro are a mix of both white- and blue-collar jobs.
 Overall, McLeansboro is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in McLeansboro who work in healthcare suport services (11.96%), office and administrative support (11.64%), and food service (9.87%).

-In terms of college education, McLeansboro is nearly on par with the US average for all cities of 21.84%: 18.09% of adults 25 and older in McLeansboro have a bachelor's degree or advanced degree.
+The percentage of adults in McLeansboro who are college-educated is close to the national average for all communities of 21.84%: 18.09% of the adults in McLeansboro have a bachelor's degree or advanced degree.

 The per capita income in McLeansboro in 2022 was $28,281, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,124 for a family of four.
 However, McLeansboro contains both very wealthy and poor people as well.